XertroV/aec-membership-test-simulator/README.md

 * [AEC's Notice to Flux (with results)](https://xertrov.github.io/aec-membership-test-simulator/docs/BDLPN0-aec-flux-jan-13_unencrypted.pdf)
 * [Our Response](https://xertrov.github.io/aec-membership-test-simulator/docs/Response-to-AEC-rego-20220213.pdf)

-Here is an except from the first page, to give you an idea of the gist:
+Here is an except from the first page of our response, to give you an idea of the gist:

 > We have 3 arguments supporting our case.
 Each argument is *individually* sufficient to show that a decision (by the AEC) to deregister the Party would not be based on reasonable